Drifter-Supremo/simpsons-quotes/memory-bank/progress.md

 ### Current Status
 - Vite + React project initialized and dependencies installed.
 - Project structure merged, all existing files preserved.
-- src/data/iconicQuotes.json updated with curated quotes.
+- src/data/iconicQuotes.json updated with curated quotes and meets all requirements for 1.4.
 - Tailwind CSS fully set up and configured.
 - Ready for component and feature development.